goat-sdk/goat/typescript/examples/langchain/lit/README.md

-# Langchain with viem Example
+# Langchain with Lit Example

 ## Setup